 First, he mentions immorality.
 This is a broad term for sexual sin, but in the New Testament it seems to focus on fornication, that is, the fulfillment of sexual cravings before marriage.
 So what I want to stress this morning is that this word and this text clearly teach that premarital sexual intercourse is wrong; it is contrary to the revealed will of God.

 Let me try to show you why I am persuaded that this word refers to premarital sexual intercourse and not just to (or even mainly to) adultery or marital unfaithfulness.
 There are at least three other texts where the word porneia clearly refers to premarital sexual intercourse.

-First, in 1 Corinthians 7:2 Paul says, "Because of the temptation to immorality [porneia], each man should have his own wife and each her own husband."
-In other words BEFORE you marry you are tempted to porneia.
+First, in 1 Corinthians 7:2 Paul says, “Because of the temptation to immorality [porneia], each man should have his own wife and each her own husband.”
+In other words before you marry you are tempted to porneia.
 The sin in view is not adultery, but premarital sexual intercourse.
-In the preceding chapter (6:18) Paul says this is to be shunned: "Flee immorality."
+In the preceding chapter (1 Corinthians 6:18) Paul says this is to be shunned: “Flee immorality.”

-The next thing to eliminate is "impurity" or "uncleanness" (v.
-3).
+The next thing to eliminate is impurity or uncleanness (verse 3).
 This is a word Paul uses a half-dozen times in relation to sexual sin (Romans 1:24; 6:19; 2 Corinthians 12:21; Galatians 5:19; Ephesians 4:19; Colossians 3:5).
 The word is probably added to fornication to emphasize the kind of degradation common in Ephesus and Minneapolis.
 I think he included sexual activity like homosexuality.
 This is the meaning he gives to the word in Romans 1:24.